Updated: January 2017

 You are invited to bring or purchase any special requirements from the local markets.
 We often buy fresh fruit like sweet pineapple and juicy red papaya.
 You can help yourself to the kitchen facilities at any time to prepare your own food or drinks.
 A range of other beverages and mixers are on offer for cocktail hour, available through an honesty box system.
 This service helps everyone gather at some point in the day to get to know each other better or make decisions about a group outing for dinner or play.

 Ulf and Boy like to eat out and will suggest various restaurants.
 They are happy to invite guests along and drive them in their Hyundai people mover.
-Their favourite is local restaurant, Chalk and Cheese A Brasserie by Thong Dee which has outstanding Thai and international food including famous Swedish meatballs as well as a good selection of international wines.
+Their favourite is local restaurant, Thong Dee which has outstanding Thai and international food including famous Swedish meatballs as well as a good selection of international wines.
 Recently, Thong Dee (as it is known locally) was voted the number one restaurant on Trip Advisor in the whole of Phuket, a great achievement.
 Another favourite is Natural Restaurant in Phuket Town.
 Beautiful Thai food set in an oasis of exotic plants featuring a variety of stunning Thai orchids.

 During our stay we often used Grab Taxi to go to the Paradise Centre in Patong for a night out at the gay bars and night clubs.
 The bars are all in one street and compete for your custom.
 Right in the centre of the action is My Way, Zag Club, Sundowners and for the best drag show in town try Boat Bar with the first show at 12:00am.
 (Check out TravelGayAsia for up to date information about bars, saunas and shows in the Patong gay area)